Making Progress is one of the best feelings in life. Beware false progress markers.

 You see, there is no growth unless your body, money, or emotions (ego) are on the line.

-Don’t create an image of action that conceals inaction.
+Don’t create an image of action to conceal inaction.
 Tons of people advertise themselves as “creatives” or “entrepreneurs“, but are real life bums.

 Most would rather pay for permission to feel certain emotions than to get results.